lostcarpark/conclar/README.md

 - `SYNC.LOADING_LABEL`: Label shown while the profile is being fetched on startup.
 - `SYNC.LOGIN_LABEL`: Label for the login link when the user is not authenticated.
 - `SYNC.LOGOUT_LABEL`: Label for the logout link. `@display_name` is replaced with the user's display name.
+- `SYNC.WARNING.HEADING`: Heading of the popup shown the first time an unauthenticated user adds or removes a selection.
+- `SYNC.WARNING.TITLE`: Main message body of the sync warning popup.
+- `SYNC.WARNING.DETAILS`: Expandable detail text shown when the user clicks "More information" in the sync warning popup.
+- `SYNC.WARNING.DETAILS_LABEL`: Label for the button that expands the detail text in the sync warning popup.
+- `SYNC.WARNING.LOGIN_LABEL`: Label for the primary login button in the sync warning popup.
+- `SYNC.WARNING.DISMISS_LABEL`: Label for the dismiss link in the sync warning popup.

 More settings will be added to this file in future versions.